-Achmea Bank is a service organisation for mortgages and savings products.
-We aim to have processes that contribute to a high level of customer satisfaction and to be competitive in terms of costs.
+Achmea Bank is a well-established originator of mortgages with over 40 years of experience with a high quality mortgage portfolio and low write-offs.
+Our business model is straightforward: We develop and market simple and transparent savings and mortgage products that are easy to use.
 Our business model is to a large extent based on the margin on mortgage products.
 It is vital to have a sustainable and profitable business model.
 For that reason Achmea Bank aims to: